caramellya-mei/bdfd-wiki/src/guides/introduction/variables.md

 [`$setVar`](../../bdscript/setVar.md)/[`$getVar`](../../bdscript/getVar.md) are global variable functions, which means they apply universally *(i.e they don't change per-server, per-channel, or per-user)*.\
 However, if you provide a user ID in the optional `User ID` parameter then it becomes a global-user variable.

-Global-user variables value stay same with the user in every server.
+Global-user variables retain the same value for the user across all servers.
 The usage of global-user variables looks like this:
 - `$setVar[Variable Name;New Value;User ID]`
 - `$getVar[Variable Name;User ID]`